 Potential donors who have been diagnosed with Lyme Disease are eligible to donate 30 days after diagnosis, and after they have completed antibiotic treatment.

 Persons taking antibiotics for acne, rosacea or prophylactically (such as prior to dental work) are eligible to donate.
 Persons taking antibiotics for any other reason are eligible to donate the day after their last if no longer experiencing signs or symptoms of infection.
 There are a handful of medications that may prevent you from donating.
 Please refer to our Medication Deferral List for more information.

 Piercing (Ear or Body)

-Unless performed at a facility on our approved list or in the state of New Jersey, those who have received an ear or body piercing within the last 365 days are not eligible for (1) year.
+Unless performed at a facility on our approval list or at an established tattoo facility in the state of New Jersey, those who have received an ear or body piercing within the last 365 days are not eligible for (1) year.